Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 Once the ship pulls into port, you can venture on a shore excursion with other guests or strike out on your own.
 Fellow solo travelers tend to join shore excursion trips, so that's an easy way to make friends with whom you can plan future activities onboard.
 Blow bubbles and explore dive sites in the aquarium-clear waters of Bonaire with a scuba dive buddy, embrace your curiosity on a cultural tour of Kyoto, learn to surf in Oahu or explore the Greek ruins in Athens.
 Back on the ship, you'll have plenty of shared memories with your shipmates.

 Going solo on a cruise can offer a great deal for travelers.
 Solo cruise vacations are becoming increasingly popular and select Royal Caribbean ships have studio staterooms.
-These rooms are designed specifically with solo travelers in mind, and you can say goodbye to single supplement fees.
+Royal Caribbean studio cabins are designed specifically with solo travelers in mind, and you can say goodbye to single supplement fees.
 If you'd rather go with another option, there's nothing wrong with paying a bit more and having a larger stateroom to yourself.

 Ready To Travel Alone?

-If you want to enjoy the freedom of a solo trip without the heavy planning logistics, a cruise is a great way to get your feet wet.
+If you want to enjoy the freedom of a solo trip without the heavy planning logistics, a cruise vacation is a great way to get your feet wet, especially when you take advantage of Royal Caribbean solo traveler offerings.
 You'll have the benefit of planned meals, activities and excursions whenever you want, along with plenty of ways to satisfy your wanderlust.
 A solo vacation is a great way to come to center; you'll return home feeling rejuvenated and filled with the confidence that all you need is yourself to have a wonderful time.

 Get Royal Deals, Sign Up Today